jessicarush/javascript-notes/functions.md

 const plantNeedsWater = day => day === 'Wednesday' ? true : false;
 ```

-In my opinion the last example trades off readability for condensed code.
+Be careful when trading off readability for condensed code.

+There’s no deep reason to have both arrow functions and function expressions in the language.
+Arrow functions were added mainly to make it possible to write small function expressions in a less verbose way.